weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

 :::note
 This is not a comparative benchmark that runs Weaviate against competing solutions.
+If you’re interested in discussing trade-offs with other solutions, please [contact sales](https://weaviate.io/pricing#contact-sales).
 :::

 To make the most of this benchmark, you can look at it from different perspectives:

 - **The overall performance** – Review the [benchmark result section below](#results) to draw conclusions about what to expect from Weaviate in a production setting.
 - **Expectation for your use case** – Find the dataset closest to your production use case, and estimate Weaviate's expected performance for your use case.
 - **Fine Tuning** – If you don't get the results you expect.
-Find the optimal combinations of the config parameters (efConstruction, maxConnections and ef) to achieve the best results for your production configuration.
+Find the optimal combinations of the configuration parameters (`efConstruction`, `maxConnections` and `ef`) to achieve the best results for your production configuration.
+(See [HNSW Configuration Tips](https://weaviate.io/developers/weaviate/config-refs/schema/vector-index#hnsw-configuration-tips))

 :::warning TODO
 Add some more info related to our philosophy / [DuckDB blog post](https://motherduck.com/blog/perf-is-not-enough/)